OutSystems/docs-product/src/ref/apis/auto/binarydata-api.final.md

 ---
-summary: Provides Actions to manipulate BinaryData contents, such as retrieving the length or transforming binary content into Text.
+summary: Explore the BinaryData API in OutSystems 11 (O11) for manipulating binary content, including conversions and size calculations.
 tags:
 locale: en-us
 guid: 17494f81-67a9-4e24-833a-a4a7713e0255